cynthiaaleung/personal-portfolio/README.md

 ## Project Description

-Welcome to my [personal portfolio!] (https://cynthiaaleung.github.io/personal-portfolio/)
+Welcome to my personal portfolio!

+Here is the link to deployed site: https://cynthiaaleung.github.io/personal-portfolio/

 I created this to showcase my projects and also to share a bit about myself!
 I really enjoyed creating this project using React and SASS, and also had the opportunity to explore other useful libraries for styling: ityped, Material-UI, Font Awesome.